a collection of notes on areas of personal interest

 One final note and that is it appears that the manner in which we look at pedestrian routes in the West is still not properly understood.
 Two key finding are that pedestrians tend to underestimate the distances they are prepared to walk, and attractiveness of the route is not as important as we tend to believe.
 Certainly safety and attractiveness are features we look for, but it appears that minimising time and distance are primary considerations.

-These two diagrams are intended to illustrate the relationship the family has within and outside its house on its plot of land.
+These two diagrams are intended to illustrate something of the relationship the family has within and outside its house on its plot of land.
 It is imperative to understand how important this is in the placing and layout of houses as well as the areas leading to and from them.

-The arguments I am deploying may appear to be based on traditional road hierarchies moving down to pedestrian systems, but this is done to make it more familiar to traditional Western planning principles.
+The arguments I am usig may appear to be based on traditional road hierarchies moving down to pedestrian systems, but this is done to make it more familiar to traditional Western planning principles.
 In reality the designs flow out from the interior of the house and its plot.
 The essential point to bear in mind is that the external spaces are, in essence, a series of majaalis structured in a hierarchical manner and along which people, usually men, meet and discuss events in an informal manner.

 The government provided plots for its nationals of two sizes, thirty metres square for Public housing, and thirty-five metres square for Senior Staff housing.
 Constraints placed upon the design of the plots didn’t allow the main building to be within five metres of the boundary.
 This creates two problems: